natgra/natgra/README.md

 * 👩🏻‍💻 I'm working as Software Engineer in the Automotive Industry.
 * ⏮️ Previously worked as Electronics Technician.
 * 🌈 My pronouns are [she/her](https://pronoun.is/she).
+* 👷‍♀️ I write Infrastructure as Code with Terraform.
-* ☕ I'm mainly working with backend services in Java
+* ☕ My backend services are mainly written in Java and Python.
-* 🌱 Curious about Go, Kubernetes, and DevOps topics
+* 🌱 Curious about Go, Kubernetes, and DevOps topics.

 ## Talk to me